Alqua/projet-analyse-Ncov/ANALYSIS/LDA/README.md

 ## jieba_lists
 Contains files to cut words and removing stopwords.
 First `UserWords.txt` is used as an argument to jieba in order to give a cutting priority to certain words. `stopwords.txt` is then used with a function I created to remove stopwords

+## cleaned-caixin_LDA

+After the main analysis I did, I realized some of the data hasn't been properly cleaned.
+All the articles from caixin formed a category by themselves because they contained the same header for each article.
+I deleted this lines [here]() and generated the lda analysis again.
+Those new analysis are contained in this directory.